-Matt Charvat is in his 15th season as an athletic trainer at Maryland and his second as the trainer for the men's basketball team.
+Matt Charvat is in his 16th season as an athletic trainer at Maryland and his third as the athletic trainer for the men's basketball team.

 Charvat has also served as an assistant athletic trainer for the Maryland football team since arriving in College Park.
 In his first five seasons working with the football team, the Terps compiled a record of 41-20 and captured the 2001 ACC title.